The 2019 Majors: Season Recap

 2019 Masters Tournament: Tiger Woods

-Tiger Woods completed one the best comebacks in sports history to claim his first major championship in 11 years at the Masters.
+Tiger Woods completed one the best comebacks in sports history to claim his first major championship in 11 years by winning the 2019 Masters.
 The win takes Tiger Woods to 15 major championships in total, trailing Jack Nicklaus’ all-time record by just 3.
 Woods showed himself a contender on the second day as he took his tournament score from -2 to -6, just 1 stroke off the leaderboard.
 A 3rd round score of 5 under par saw Woods in a tie with Tony Finau for 2nd, with Francesco Molinari entering into the final round with a 2 stroke lead.
 Watching the final round was a surreal moment, as Woods outclassed the younger generation of golfers he helped inspire as he methodically chased down Molinari to claim his 5th green jacket.

 Molinari maintained a 1 stroke lead over Woods until the 12th hole, when a bad tee shot saw Molinari’s ball end up in the water as he carded a double bogey.
 This eroded Molinari’s lead and entering into the 15th hole, 4 golfers remained tied at -12.
 Molinari faltered further when his tee shot hit a tree and went into the water on the 15th hole.
 Woods would birdie the 15th and 16th holes, giving him a 2 stroke lead, and played a conservative bogey on the 18th hole to seal his victory by 1 stroke.
 Tied for second were Dustin Johnson, Brooks Koepka and Xander Schauffele.
 The win took Woods to 81 PGA Tour wins, just 1 shy of Sam Snead’s record of 82.